Cy Young Award: Multiple winners

-Twenty-one (21) pitchers have won the award multiple times.
-Roger Clemens currently holds the record for the most awards won, with seven – his first and last wins separated by eighteen years.
+Twenty-two (22) pitchers have won the award multiple times.
+Roger Clemens has won the most awards won, seven.
+His first and last wins were 18 years apart.
 Greg Maddux (1992–1995) and Randy Johnson (1999–2002) share the record for the most consecutive awards won with four.
-Clemens, Johnson, Pedro Martínez, Gaylord Perry, Roy Halladay and Max Scherzer are the only pitchers to have won the award in both the American League and National League; Sandy Koufax is the only pitcher who won multiple awards during the period when only one award was presented for all of Major League Baseball.
-Roger Clemens was the youngest pitcher to win a second Cy Young Award, while Tim Lincecum is the youngest pitcher to do so in the National League and Clayton Kershaw is the youngest left-hander to do so.
-Clayton Kershaw is the youngest pitcher to win a third Cy Young Award.
-Clemens is also the only pitcher to win the Cy Young Award with four different teams; nobody else has done so with more than two different teams.
+Clemens, Johnson, Pedro Martínez, Gaylord Perry, Roy Halladay, Max Scherzer, and Blake Snell are the only pitchers to win the award in both the American League and National League.
+Sandy Koufax is the only pitcher to win multiple awards during the period when only one award was presented for all of MLB.
+Roger Clemens was the youngest pitcher to win a second Cy Young Award, while Tim Lincecum is the youngest pitcher to do so in the National League, and Clayton Kershaw is the youngest left-hander to do so.
+Kershaw is the youngest pitcher to win a third Cy Young Award.
+Clemens is also the only pitcher to win the award with four different teams; nobody else has done so with more than two different teams.
 Justin Verlander has the most seasons separating his first (2011) and second (2019) Cy Young Awards.